michaelyatco/choredoor/progression-markdowns/ChoreDoor3.md

 }
 ```

-Task: Unfortunately, 'Instructions' is still hard to see.
+Task: Unfortunately, `Instructions` is still hard to see.
 Utilize your knowledge of __CSS__ to improve your title's visibility.

 Look to your `.instructions-title` CSS selector again and pair these properties with their respective values under your already-assigned `display` property: